-This is a highly successful one-year research-based postgraduate course, which is based at the South Kensington campus.
+This one-year research-based postgraduate course is based mainly in structural biology labs at the South Kensington campus.
 The course provides in-depth training of all major structural molecular biology techniques including its applications in drug discovery.
-It is an ideal training course for students to pursue further education and gain vital experience for a successful career.
+It is an excellent training course for students to pursue a career in research with a focus on structural biology..

-In the post-genome era, there is a wealth of information about the genomes of many organisms, including humans.
-The next challenge is to assign and understand the functions of the final genome products proteins, in particular to understand at the molecular and biochemical level the functions of identified disease-linked proteins and those proteins that carry out basic life processes.
-The requirement for three-dimensional information is an essential part of this process.
-With many of the structure determination techniques becoming semi-automatic and routine, there will be a requirement for more broadly trained structural biology researchers who can understand the use of complementary techniques to derive biological function from structure.
-It is therefore essential that trained structural biologists (for both academia and industry) have knowledge and skills in all macromolecular structural determination techniques.
+Knowing the structure of a protein is vital to understand how the protein works.
+With many structure determination techniques becoming semi-automatic and routine, there will be a requirement for structural biology researchers who can understand how to use complementary techniques to derive biological function from structure.
+It is therefore essential that trained structural biologists (for both academia and industry) have a solid background across all macromolecular structural determination techniques.